-No matter what your favourite genre is, every story has its own way of broadening our horizons and adding value to our lives while offering entertainment and education, in some cases.
+No matter what your favourite genre is, every story has its way of broadening our horizons and adding value to our lives while offering entertainment and education, in some cases.
 Most films and TV enthusiasts would find intriguing elements in their favourite movies.
-However, the filming locations remain overlooked gems that can actually be the factor capturing our attention.
+However, the filming locations remain overlooked gems that can be the factor capturing our attention.

-In fact, filming locations can make the marketing strategy of several films, and it can also break it.
+Filming locations can make the marketing strategy of several films, and it can also break it.
 Exquisite scenes can significantly influence the desires of viewers more than you think.
 The more attractive the sets, the more people want to see them.
 Thus, the shooting locations are, in fact, a crucial aspect of every show or movie.

-Here are some of the most splendid filming locations for iconic top-tier movies and TV shows that you can literally walk into their worlds and relive your best on-screen moments:
+Here are some of the most splendid filming locations for iconic top-tier movies and TV shows that you can walk into their worlds and relive your best on-screen moments:

 1. Harry Potter – The United Kingdom

 While Hogwarts is found in England in real life, the famous Hogwarts Express can be found in Scotland, known as the Jacobite Steam Train.
 Thanks to the Harry Potter franchise, this train station became quite popular more than it was, and people refer to it as the Harry Potter train.
-The later films were the ones set in several Irish filming locations, including Lemon Rock in County Kerry and Cliffs of Moher.
+The later films were set in several Irish filming locations, including Lemon Rock in County Kerry and Cliffs of Moher.

 2. Game of Thrones – Northern Ireland and Iceland

-As a Game of Thrones enthusiast, we’re quite positive you’d like to see the fictional lands of Westeros in real life.
+As a Game of Thrones enthusiast, we’re pretty positive you’d like to see the fictional lands of Westeros in real life.
 The show offers plenty of castles and features knights, making it seem to be taking place in medieval England; however, most of the real-life filming locations were in Northern Ireland.
 Some scenes got away with being shot in Belfast Studio, while others required real locations.

 3. Star Wars – Around the World

 Spain was also among the filming locations of the famous franchise, with the popular Plaza de España being featured in the series.
-The Spanish square is located in Seville city and was used to film the exterior shots of the fictional City of Theed.
-On the other hand, The Battle of Hoth, which is one of the prominent wars in the history of Star Wars, was shot in Norways’ vast icy landscapes in Hardangerjøkulen Glacier.
+The Spanish square is located in Seville and was used to film exterior shots of the fictional City of Theed.
+On the other hand, The Battle of Hoth, one of the prominent wars in the history of Star Wars, was shot in Norways’ vast icy landscapes in Hardangerjøkulen Glacier.

 4. Indiana Jones and the Last Crusade – Jordan